 Also, if a law is unfair or unjust – that HAS been known to happen – those who might have been convicted under it would have no real say in overturning it.
 This article addresses that aspect, and shows that NOT allowing them to vote isn’t even a common position among the states; adding restrictions would be a retrograde move.

 And not all crimes are equal.
-A 19-year-old guy having sex with his 17 year-old girlfriend could get a him on a sex offender list as a felon in some states.
+A 19-year-old guy having sex with his 17-year-old girlfriend could get him on a sex offender list as a felon in some states.
 Chaos at an Occupy demonstration could give someone a permanent police record.

 What do you think?
 What is the possible benefit of disenfranchising a whole class of people?
 Even Santorum notes its racial aspect.